FmTod2/skill-assessment/README.md

         * View a random quote.
         * View a specific quote by ID.
     * This UI should make API requests to your package's backend to fetch the data.
+    * Components must be writing using the **Composition API, Setup Script and Typescript**

-9. **Serving the Vue.js Application:**
+9. **Serving the Vue.js Frontend:**
-    * Define a route in your package (e.g., `/quotes-ui`) that serves the main entry point of your Vue.js application.
-You will need to configure Vite within your package to build the Vue.js application into static assets.
+    * Define a route in your package (e.g., `/quotes-ui`) that serves the main entry point of your Vue.js fronend.
+You will need to configure Vite within your package to build the Vue.js files into static assets.

 10. **Publishable Assets:**
     * Configure your package's service provider to make the built Vue.js application assets (e.g., the `dist` folder containing JavaScript and CSS) publishable to the main Laravel application using the `php artisan vendor:publish`.
 The published assets should reside in a logical directory within the main application's `public` directory (e.g., `public/vendor/your-package-name`).